tecfu/breakword/README.md

 # breakword

-Get index (0,1,2,...) of the character where a word must be broken given it must be wrapped within a certain length of spaces.
+Get index i.e. 0,1,2,... of the character where a word must be broken given it must be wrapped within a certain length of spaces.

 Useful because javascript's String.length does not reflect the true width of emojis and wide characters.